 “Notice Period” is defined in Section 10.1(b).

-“Operational Date” means the date upon which all of the following have occurred: (i) completion of construction of the Gathering Line Facilities by Seller to Buyer’s sole reasonable satisfaction; (ii) the Gathering Line Facilities are fully operational to Buyer’s sole reasonable satisfaction; (iii) the Gathering Line Facilities have been tested and approved to Buyer’s sole reasonable satisfaction; and (iv) Seller has received all requisite Permits from all applicable Governmental Entities with respect to the construction, ownership and operation of the Gathering Line Facilities.

-“Outside Operational Date” is defined in Section 12.1(b).

 “Permits” means all governmental permits, licenses, authorizations and approvals necessary for the installation, operation and maintenance of the Gathering Line Facilities.

 “Person” means any natural person, corporation, joint venture, partnership, limited partnership, trust, estate, business trust, association, governmental entity, or any other juristic entity.